FasterXML/jackson-databind/README.md

 One useful (but not very widely known) feature of Jackson is its ability to do arbitrary POJO-to-POJO conversions.
 Conceptually you can think of conversions as sequence of 2 steps: first, writing a POJO as JSON, and second, binding that JSON into another kind of POJO.
 Implementation just skips actual generation of JSON, and uses more efficient intermediate representation.

-Conversations work between any compatible types, and invocation is as simple as:
+Conversions work between any compatible types, and invocation is as simple as:

 ```java
 ResultType result = mapper.convertValue(sourceObject, ResultType.class);